tracking-exposed/trex/README.md

 Setting up the dev environment is super easy.

 ### Dependencies
 This project requires Node 5+.
 Install [nvm](https://github.com/creationix/nvm) for easy version maintaining.
-Alternatively install Nodejs from a package, but make sure it's the right version and install npm as well for package management.
+Alternatively install Nodejs from a package, but make sure it's the right version and install yarn as well for package management.

 ### Set up your build system
 The build system uses a simple `package.json` file to describe the tasks, you can check it out to find out the packages that we rely on to make this extension available or for troubleshooting.

 To get started run:
 ```
-npm install
+yarn install
-npm test
+yarn test
-npm start
+yarn start
 ```

-The second line (`npm test`) is optional, but testing is cool and you should do it anyway.
+The second line (`yarn test`) is optional, but testing is cool and you should do it anyway.
 It's also a nice way to check if the installation succeeded.
-If npm test fails, don't worry and try npm start nonetheless, it might be due to facebook frequent html structure changes or nodejs extensions incompatibility, please report it back to us if this is the case.
+If yarn test fails, don't worry and try yarn start nonetheless, it might be due to facebook frequent html structure changes or nodejs extensions incompatibility, please report it back to us if this is the case.

-`npm start` will build the application using `webpack` and watch for changes.
+`yarn start` will build the application using `webpack` and watch for changes.

-Keep `npm start` running in the background to take advantage of the autoreload.
+Keep `yarn start` running in the background to take advantage of the autoreload.

 ### Set up your browser (for Chromium / Google Chrome)